chipmusic/soundchip/readme.md

 Once you start a channel it will continuously generate a sound with the current settings like pitch, volume and pan.
 The resulting waveform is then quantized to the chip's specs.
 Internally it always uses a wavetable - a simple Vec of f32 values - even for a PSG chip, but the quantization steps do a good job of making it sound right.

+### Design

 While the goal is to sound as close as possible to real hardware, this approach will not recreate every tiny quirk.
-It will, however, sound very close while being more flexible.
+It will, however, sound very convincing while being more flexible.
+You can remove limitations and use it like a more modern, "tracker-like" wavetable library.
+Isn't it funny how I'm calling Trackers modern?

 Another interesting feature of this design choice is that a single SoundChip can contain channels with entirely different chip specs, as you can see in the [SoundChip::new_msx_scc()] function, which returns a mix of three PSG channels and five SCC channels, which had a small 32 byte wavetable each.

 The API is designed to feel simple and modern, and uses functions like [Channel::set_note()] to make it easy to do things like setting the channel pitch instead of directly manipulating the chip's internals.

+It doesn't require the standard library, but it still requires allocation to use Vecs which means it may not be used in some strict, bare metal cases.
+This requirement may be removed in the future, making it more strictly "no_std".